Session Timeout

 What counts as activity

-While you are actively using your session, the session timeout is paused.
+When actively using your session, the session timeout is paused.
 The following actions are considered activity:

-• Typing in any editor window or terminal
+- Typing in any editor window or terminal.

-• Running commands in the R or Python console
+- Running commands in the R or Python console:

-• If you close the browser window, your session displays as idle to Workbench even if the session is active and your console command is still running.
+- When you close the browser window, your session displays as idle to Workbench even if the session is active and your console command is still running.

 What does not count as activity

-Because of the limitations of the VS Code API used by Positron sessions, the following actions are not able to be detected as activity.
+Because of the limitations of the VS Code API used by Positron Pro sessions, the following actions are not able to be detected as activity.
 This list is not exhaustive:

-• Scrolling (but not clicking) the editor
+- Scrolling (but not clicking) the editor.

-• Using the mouse to navigate over (but not click) the editor
+- Using the mouse to navigate over (but not click) the editor.

-• Running a long-running terminal command
+- Running a long-running terminal command:

-• Typing and pressing enter in the terminal counts as activity, but the command running without any further input does not
+- Typing and pressing ENTER in the terminal counts as activity, but the command running without any further input does not.

-• Running a long-running Python script
+- Running a long-running Python script:

-• Typing the python command in the terminal or clicking the Run button in the editor counts as activity, but the script running does not
+- Typing the python command in the terminal or clicking the Run button in the editor counts as activity, but the script running does not.

-• Clicking inside a rendered picture or plot in Jupyter notebook output
+- Clicking inside a rendered picture or plot in Jupyter notebook output:

 Idle sessions

-If your session is left unused for about 15 minutes (or you are only performing actions listed above in What does not count as activity) the status bar adds “Idle” to the timeout icon.
-The tooltip for the icon displays how much longer until your session times out.
-This doesn’t mean your session will terminate soon but it is an indicator that your current workflow is not being detected as user activity.
+Hovering over the icon displays how much longer until your session times out.
+This is an indicator that your current workflow is not being detected as user activity.
 Performing any action listed in What counts as activity removes the Idle status.

 If you continue to leave your session idle, another notification displays at least 30 minutes before it is set to timeout.
 This is the final warning that your session is about to be terminated.